Dhanush: Other works

 Dhanush has been associated with a number of causes.
 He worked with WWF India to support Earth Hour in 2012.
 Dhanush donated Rs.5 lakh for the 2015 South India floods rain-affected people.
 In 2017, he donated Rs.
 50,000 to the families of 125 farmers that committed suicide.
 In August 2013, Dhanush was signed by Perfetti India Ltd. as their brand ambassador for Center Fresh chewing gum.

 Wunderbar Films

 In 2010, Dhanush and his wife Aishwarya founded the production and distribution company Wunderbar Films.
 They have produced several films under the company and Dhanush himself acted in many of the productions films such as 3 (their first work), Velaiilla Pattadhari, Shamitabh, Maari, Thanga Magan, Velaiilla Pattadhari 2, Vada Chennai and Maari 2.
 For Kaaka Muttai and Visaranai, he won the National Film Award, as a producer.

-Dhanush made his directorial debut with the comedy-drama film Pa Paandi (2017), which earned him his first Filmfare Award for Best Director – Tamil award.
+Dhanush made his directorial debut with the comedy-drama film Pa.
+Pandi (2017), which earned him his first nomination for Filmfare Award for Best Director – Tamil award.